 After addition, we dive right into subtraction and learn how the two are related.
 Today, I wanted to share some of my favorite subtraction activities for first grade and a little about how I teach subtraction in my classroom.
 Strategies: I teach five main strategies when they are learning how to subtract.
 I introduce each […]

 Hands-on math.
 I love it, I live for it, I believe in it.
 Nothing keeps my students engaged more than getting their hands on a piece of the action.
 I spent this past year focusing on math and trying to come up with tons of engaging activities, lessons, and games for first grade students.

+This post is also featured on the TpT blog.
 What is higher order thinking?
 When I am talking about my students and higher order thinking, I am talking about the ability to use critical thinking skills to transfer their knowledge in order to solve a problem.
-Well that wasn’t the most simple way to put it… but essentially I want my students to […]
+Well that wasn’t the most simple way to […]

 Fractions in the first grade classroom can be a CHALLENGE for sure, but I like to use a lot of hands on manipulatives and real life situations for students to see the parts and the whole of each fraction.
 While CCSS only requires first graders to identify 1/2 and 1/4 of shapes, I like to […]

 Playing math games in my first grade classroom is one of my favorite ways to reach my struggling learners.
 Each year a new batch of students arrives and you can see pretty quickly which students excel with little help, which students are chugging right along at grade level, and which need a little more […]

 2D and 3D shape lessons that relate to the Common Core Standards can be hard to find!
 I made some that were always a hit in my first grade classroom to share with you!
 My first grade students LOVE pattern blocks.
 They find them mesmerizing and I find that they calm even the rowdiest […]